google/applied-computing-series/ac1/_sources/manipulating_data/joining_data.rst

 Another benefit to using *VLOOKUP* is that, if the price changes, you can update the prices tab and the subtotal will automatically be recalculated.

+To get a sense of how easy it is to recalculate the total in Sheets when a single item's price changes, answer the following question:

 .. mchoice:: cheaper_apples

    If apples are on sale for 39 cents each, what would the new subtotal be?